 According to Zoom’s SEC filings, their larger customers usually pay in annual installments a year in advance.
 The company saw an increase in the proportion of annual and multi-year subscriptions and billings as we have increased the number of larger customers.

-In 2018 and 2019, more than 65% and 74% of their annual recurring revenue was generated from annual and multi-year subscription plans.
+In 2018 and 2019, more than 65% and 74% of their annual recurring revenue were generated from annual and multi-year subscription plans.

 How much money does Zoom make?